Karthikeya-GSKGP/crowd_count_code/README.md

-# ODFNet: Occlusion-Density Fusion for Crowd Counting
+# Counting the Uncounted: Correcting Occlusion-caused Blind Spots in Crowd Counting Benchmarks

 This repository contains the code for **ODFNet**, an occlusion-aware crowd-counting framework for images with embedded occluders such as umbrellas and picket signs.